anufdo/mysql-crud-node-api-ts/README.md

-# CRUD Node API with TypeScript
+# Mysql CRUD Node API with TypeScript

-This is a simple boilerplate for creating crud node.js API with TypeScript.
+This is a simple boilerplate for creating mysql crud node.js API with TypeScript.

 ## Note